QWhat makes TSA unique? What does being an independent and alternative art school mean?

 QI am an international student.
 Can TSA help me get a Canadian Study Permit?
 Is there any assistance TSA offers to International Students?

 If you are not a resident of Canada and wish to study at TSA, you will need to secure your own visa.
-Once you have residency status in Canada, you are welcome to take courses at TSA, but we cannot help you to get a study permit and may not be eligible for one.
+Once you have secured the appropriate visa status in Canada, you are welcome to take courses at TSA, but we cannot help you to get a study permit.
 You may contact Citizenship and Immigration Canada at http://www.cic.gc.ca/.

 Some international students take courses while they are on vacation in Toronto.

 QDoes TSA offer financial aid?
 Can I apply for OSAP?

 TSA is not considered a Designated Educational Institution and is not OSAP approved.
 We also do not issue T2202a forms.

 QTSA is a charitable organization.
 How can I donate and what can I donate?

 As a charitable organization, you may make a donation to TSA and receive a tax receipt for amounts over $30.
 Tuition is not tax-deductible, but you are welcome to add a donation onto your tuition, for which you will receive a tax receipt.

 TSA does take donations of art materials and art books from time to time, but we must review them first, and no materials may be toxic; this includes solvents.

 We have a charitable page through CanadaHelps, which can also be accessed at the top margin of our website.
 As well, you may contact the school directly to make a donation at 416.504.7910 or email@example.com.